Fake news in India: Creators

-According to newspaper The Telegraph, "a giant chunk of the disinformation is created and highlighted by an ecosystem close to the ruling Bharatiya Janata Party, the Narendra Modi government, and their supporters.
+According to newspaper The Telegraph, "a giant chunk of the disinformation is created and highlighted by an ecosystem close to the ruling Bharatiya Janata Party (BJP), the Narendra Modi government, and their supporters.
 Unsurprisingly, many of these fake claims serve their political interests."

 Disinformation campaigns

 Coronavirus

 Misinformation related to coronavirus COVID-19 pandemic is in the form of social media messages related to home remedies that have not been verified, fake advisories and conspiracy theories.
 At least two people have been arrested for spreading fake news about the coronavirus pandemic.
 To counteract this, over 400 Indian Scientists are working together to debunk false information about the virus, as of 14 April 2020.

 Citizenship (Amendment) Act 2019

-The CAA Protests led to a flooding of fake news and manipulated content on social media targeting the protesters and Delhi police alike.
-Members of the ruling BJP were seen to be sharing videos, falsely insinuating that the students of Aligarh Muslim University were raising anti-Hindu slogans.
-The Supreme Court of India asked the central government of India to consider "a plea for publicising aims, objectives and the benefits of the Citizenship Amendment Act (CAA) to weed out fake news that was being circulated on the issue."
-BJP leaders rolled out a phone number, asking people to give a missed call to show support for the act.
-The number was widely shared on twitter, with fake claims luring people with companionship with lonely women and free subscriptions to streaming platforms like Netflix.
+The CAA Protests led to a surge of fake news on social media targeting both protesters and Delhi police.
+BJP members shared videos falsely claiming that students from Aligarh Muslim University were raising anti-Hindu slogans.
+The Supreme Court of India urged the government of India to publicize the aims and benefits of the Citizenship Amendment Act to combat fake news.
+BJP leaders shared a phone number for people to give a missed call to show support, which was misused on Twitter with fake claims about lonely women and free Netflix subscriptions.

-Indian security and intelligence agencies reportedly identified around 5000 social media handles from Pakistan which were "spreading fake and false propaganda" on CAA, some using "deep fake videos" in the process.
-Social media platforms had mediators on look-out to curb fake, incendiary and communal news.
+Indian security agencies identified about 5,000 Pakistani social media handles spreading fake propaganda about the CAA, including "deep fake videos".
+Social media platforms employed mediators to curb fake and communal news.

-Old pictures and videos were shared on social media, even by prominent personalities, giving a communal spin to the protests.
-Old images were also used to insinuate that the protests involved violence in many sites.
-Similarly, some old clips involving police brutality were reposted and falsely purported to be linked with crackdown on CAA protesters.
-BJP's IT Cell Head Amit Malviya shared distorted videos misrepresenting anti-CAA protesters to be chanting "Pakistan Zindabad" and disturbing slogans against the Hindu community.
+Old pictures and videos were shared on social media, some by prominent personalities, to give a communal spin to the protests.
+Old images were also used to suggest violence at protest sites.
+Similarly, old clips of police brutality were reposted and falsely linked to the CAA protests.
+BJP's IT Cell Head Amit Malviya shared distorted videos misrepresenting anti-CAA protesters as chanting "Pakistan Zindabad" and making inflammatory slogans against the Hindu community.